Mason Raymond: Vancouver Canucks (2007–2013)

 While the injury did not require surgery, Raymond retained the back brace for six weeks and was largely immobile for two months.
-In late July, he received a text message from Boychuk, explaining that his intention was not to injure with the hit.
-Unable to train on the ice or with weights, Raymond spent the 2011 off-season largely inactive, with the exception of cardiovascular workouts.
-Five-and-a-half months after sustaining his back injury, Raymond was set to return to the Canucks' lineup for a game against the Predators on December 1, 2011.
-However, the team failed to file the proper paperwork to the NHL by the 5 p.m. deadline, delaying Raymond's return until the following game.
+In late-July 2011, he received a text message from Boychuk, explaining that his intention was not to injure with the hit.
+Unable to train on the ice or with weights, Raymond spent the 2011 off-season largely inactive, with the exception of cardiovascular workouts in preparation for the upcoming 2011–12 season.
+Five-and-a-half months after sustaining his back injury, Raymond was set to return to the Canucks' lineup for a game against the Nashville Predators on December 1, 2011.
+However, the team failed to file the proper paperwork to the NHL by the 5 p.m. deadline, delaying Raymond's return until the following game on December 4 against the Calgary Flames.
 He recorded six points (three goals and three assists) in his first seven games back, but struggled to produce offensively for the remainder of the season.
-In March 2012, he was made a healthy scratch for the first time in three years.
+On March 19, 2012, he was made a healthy scratch for the first time in three years in a 2–0 against the Minnesota Wild.
+He would end the season with 10 goals and assists for 20 points in 55 games while playing mostly on the teams third line.
+Despite his individual struggles, the Canucks continued to excel as a team as they would end the season having won a second consecutive Presidents' Trophy and second in franchise history altogether.
+Despite their continued regular season dominance, the Canucks would fall in five games in the first round of the 2012 playoffs by the eighth-seeded and eventual Stanley Cup champion Los Angeles Kings.
+He finished the playoffs goalless with an assist for a point in all five games.

 On December 26, 2012, Swedish second-league team Örebro HK presented Raymond on an 11-game contract, starting on January 3, 2013.
-He has as of January 6, 2013, made 1 point, the 1–0 goal against IK Oskarshamn on January 5.
+He has as of January 6, made 1 point, the 1–0 goal against IK Oskarshamn the previous day.
+Raymond would play 46 games and recording 10 goals, 12 assists and 22 points in the lockout-shortened 2012–13 season for the Canucks as they finished the season as the third seed in the West before getting swept in the opening round of the 2013 playoffs by the sixth-seeded San Jose Sharks with Raymond recording a goal and an assist for two points in all four games.